airgead73/dpm-tracker/README.md

-# DPM Library
+# DPM Tracker
-fullstack application for tracking shift work using node, express, mongodb, and auth0.
+Fullstack application for tracking shift work using node, express, mongodb, and auth0.